Canada’s health ministers seek fixes to fentanyl crisis, access to pharmaceuticals

 Alberta Minister of Primary and Preventative Health Services Adriana LaGrange speaks during a news conference in Calgary, Wednesday, Feb.
 19, 2025.THE CANADIAN PRESS/Jeff McIntosh

-She says the provincial and territorial ministers are also hoping for commitments that Ottawa will move away from “one-size-fits-all” funding programs.
+She said the provincial and territorial ministers want commitments that Ottawa will move away from “one-size-fits-all” funding programs.

 This report by The Canadian Press was first published Oct.
 17, 2025.